-Physically replicating and synthetic ETFs – how do they differ and which instruments are used?
+What are physically replicating, synthetic and hybrid ETFs and which instruments are used?

-Some ETFs replicate the exact securities in the index (fully replicating or physically replicating ETF).
+Some ETFs buy the exact securities contained in the index (fully replicating or physically replicating ETFs).
 This method is suitable for liquid and developed markets.
-Other ETFs hold only a representative portion of the stocks in the index (sampling replicating ETF).
-This can be useful where a perfect replication of the index would not be cost effective.
+Other ETFs only hold a representative portion of the securities contained in the index (replicating ETFs with sampling method).
+This can be useful if a perfect replication of the index would not be cost-efficient.

-Then there are ETFs that replicate the index by contractually purchasing the index return from a suitable counterparty via a derivative structure (synthetic ETF).
-The resulting counterparty risk again depends on how the derivative is collateralised.
+Then there are ETFs that replicate the index by contractually buying the index return with a suitable counterparty via a derivative structure, so-called synthetic ETFs or swap ETFs.
+The resulting counterparty risk in turn depends on how the derivative is collateralized.

-In principle, we use physically replicating ETFs for our clients' portfolios, which actually buy and hold the shares or bonds.
-The only exception at the moment is commodities (otherwise the ETF provider would have to rent oil tankers and wheat silos).
-Here we use an ETF that replicates synthetically.
-It replicates the performance of commodities via derivatives and holds most of the fund's assets as collateral in money market investments.
+For our clients' portfolios, we generally use physically replicating ETFs that actually buy and hold the shares or bonds.
+We currently make an exception for commodities (otherwise the ETF provider would have to rent oil tankers and wheat silos).
+A synthetically replicating ETF is used here.
+It tracks the performance of commodities via derivatives and holds the majority of the fund assets as collateral in money market investments.

 More questions in "ETFs"